What should children learn during COVID-19? With children restricted to their homes, people are scrambling to figure this out.

 These things are necessary, but surely there’s more significant learning than the three R’s and restricting the spread of the virus.
 Author and preacher Francis Chan says, “Don’t you understand that there’s something about how right now, God just caused every single treadmill to stop?”

 Why have things stopped?
-Kid’s ministries suggest that COVID-19 is a chance for children to memorize scripture verses, use discussion guides to jump into the Word, make Bible story videos, write cards of encouragement, and so on (online and at home).
+Kid’s ministry workers suggest that COVID-19 is a chance for children to memorize scripture verses, use discussion guides to jump into the Word, make Bible story videos, write cards of encouragement, and so on (online and at home).
 That’s well and good, but children were doing this before COVID-19.
 Would God call a halt simply for children to continue doing what they were doing?

 The aim during the pandemic shouldn’t be to get back to normal – normal wasn’t working.
 Children need a fresh lesson – to think in a new way.
 To think in a new way children must learn a new way of thinking.

-Slowing down.
 Perhaps God’s stopped everyone running to compel us to change the way we think.
 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind” Romans 12:2.
 Note the phrase “renewing of your mind.”
 COVID-19, while it’s a scourge, may be a blessing to help our children renew their minds and fix their attention on God.

 American pastor John Piper observes, “We are perfectly useless as Christians if all we do is conform to the world around us.”
 Maybe this is why the treadmill has been turned off: Children need to learn how to separate themselves from the world and set their minds on Jesus.